nadrino/kotor-walkthrough/kotor/walkthrough/082_Korriban.md

     - Final test?
     - Do you know how I can get some prestige?
     - No. Who's Jorak Uln?
-- The other guy
+- The other guy (Tariga) -> same twilek? -> ok with dialogs
     - Who are you?
     - **You're human, but you speak like a Twi'lek...**
     - How do I get to this valley?
     - What are these tuk'ata?
     - What can you tell me about the valley?
-    - What are these shyrack?
+    - What are these shyrack? -> not on Switch?
     - I'll be going.
 - Loot the lockd chest
 - Other side of the room